tundish/balladeer/balladeer/doc/intro.rst

 CSS3_
     Powerful styling rules for layouts, themes and animation.

+Each of them is a force of nature.
 The challenge I had was to stop this bunch from fighting.

-It took me a while to find the right role for each of these special talents.
-Then I had to put them all together without there being any friction.
-In the same way a waveguide finds the match between an amplifier and an antenna.
-Or how a gearbox couples an engine to a loaded axle.

-So there was me, five salty seadogs, half a gallon of rum, and three ounces of butter.
+It took half a gallon of rum and three ounces of butter.
-I gave them their duties, set them to work and now they're getting along just fine.
+They are all working together now; hardly any friction at all.

-If you're reading this any time after June 2023, we'll have completed our trials and stand ready for action.
+We completed our sea trials in June 2023.
+And now we are ready for action.

     Balladeer is a great option for every kind of mission.